SS Carl D. Bradley: Legal settlementCarl D. Bradleys estimated value at the time her loss was $8 million, making her the most costly shipwreck in Great Lakes history. U.S. Steel initially offered $660,000 as a settlement. Family members of the lost crewmen felt that U.S. Steel used the USCG findings to avoid responsibility for the loss of Carl D. Bradley. The company believed that their 1959 survey results of the wreck supported their position that her loss was an "act of God".

-Later wreck surveys
+Wreck observations

 Jim Clary, marine author and artist, and Fred Shannon, maritime explorer, led two diving expeditions to the wreck with the goal of proving that the survivors' account that Carl D. Bradley broke apart was accurate.
 Survivor Frank Mays participated in both expeditions.
 The first expedition in 1995 was conducted with a submersible.
 It was unable to conclusively prove whether Carl D. Bradley broke apart due to poor visibility and weather conditions.
-However, "Mays, as the only living survivor of the tragedy, placed a plaque on the wreck in memory of his fellow crewmen."
+However, "Mays, as the only survivor of the tragedy, placed a plaque on the wreck in memory of his fellow crewmen."

 Clary, Shannon, and Mays conducted the second expedition in 1997 with a remotely operated underwater vehicle (ROV).
 They obtained underwater video film showing two sections of Carl D. Bradley sitting upright about 90 ft apart at a depth of 320 to 380 ft.
 Forty years after Carl D. Bradley's sinking, Mays was able to view her hull from inside the submersible.
 He later wrote, "I saw it go down in two pieces on the surface and now I've seen it in two pieces on the bottom of Lake Michigan."
-This was arguably an unparalleled experience in Great Lakes shipwreck history.Carl D. Bradley's wreck lies in 310 to 380 ft of water in a thermocline with a temperature of 39 F. A very high degree of technical skill and long decompression are required to dive this wreck.
-The wreck is totally encrusted with quagga mussels.
+Carl D. Bradley's wreck lies in 310 to 380 ft of water in a thermocline with a temperature of 39 F. A very high degree of technical skill and long decompression are required to dive this wreck.
 Mirek Standowicz made the first scuba dives to Carl D. Bradley in 2001.
 He videotaped the pilothouse for a documentary by Out of Blue Productions.
 His video recorded the glass blown out of the pilot house windows and the telegraph in the stop position.

 Two Minnesota divers, John Janzen and John Scoles, spent months preparing to remove Carl D. Bradley's bell.
 They designed a special battery system and underwater torch and conducted practice dives in a flooded iron mine in Wisconsin.
 After obtaining the required permission from Michigan government agencies, Scoles and Janzen conducted three dives to Carl D. Bradley in August 2007.
-They removed the original bell and replaced it with memorial bell of similar dimensions, engraved with the names of the lost crew.
+They removed the original bell and replaced it with a memorial bell of similar dimensions, engraved with the names of the lost crew.
 They were the first scuba divers to reach the stern of Carl D. Bradley, including long penetration dives inside the ship's engine room.
-Frank Mays was present on the surface during the dives and saw the bell for the first time in 49 years when it broke the water surface.
+Frank Mays was present on the surface during the dives and saw the bell for the first time in 49 years when it reached the surface.